joshbegley/nyt-latest/README.md

 `Mr. Bashir’s departure from the nation’s public broadcaster comes as it prepares to publish the findings of an investigation into accusations that he used deceptive tactics to land a major interview with Diana in 1995.`\
 https://nytimes.com/2021/05/14/us/martin-bashir-bbc-princess-diana.html?searchResultPosition=5

-**In Clash of Israeli Arabs and Jews, Ripples From 1948**\
+**In Israel’s Rising Violence, Ripples From 1948**\
-`Just after Israel’s modern birth, the town of Lydda posed a test of how the state would treat some Palestinian communities.
-It is a legacy playing out today in mob attacks in Lod, as it’s now known.`\
+`The town of Lydda posed an early test of how the Israeli state would treat Palestinians.
+It is a legacy playing out today in communal violence in Lod, as it’s now known.`\
 https://nytimes.com/2021/05/14/world/asia/israel-palestinian-Lydda.html?searchResultPosition=6

 **Biden meets with DACA recipients as his administration grapples with the border surge.**\